dotnet/csharplang/proposals/dictionary-expressions.md

 What should we do here when targeting `IEnumerable<...>` *and* using `k:v` elements?
 Produce an ordered sequence, with possibly duplicated values?
 Or produce an unordered dictionary, with unique keys?

-Decision: `IEnumerable<KVP>` is not a dictionary type (as it lacks an indexer).
+Resolution: `IEnumerable<KVP>` is not a dictionary type (as it lacks an indexer).
 As such, it has sequential value semantics (and can include duplicates).
 This would happen today anyways if someone did `[.. ldm]` and we do not think the presence of a `k:v` element changes how the semantics should work.

 This is also similar to how passing to an `IEnumerable<T>` would differ from passing to some *set* type with normal collection expressions.
 The target type *intentionally* affects semantics, and there is no expectation that across very different target types that one would receive the same resultant values with the same behaviors.
 We do not view *dictionary types* or *key value pair elements* as changing the calculus here.